Mississippi HVAC License: Everything to Know - Housecall Pro

 EPA License

 An EPA license or refrigerant license allows the technician to work with refrigerants.
-Technicians who have this license without an HVAC contractor license can earn $30,000 to $50,000 a year.

-NATE License
+NATE Certification

-A NATE license is not a requirement, but many commercial and residential technicians choose to get this certification.
+A NATE Certification is not a requirement, but many commercial and residential technicians choose to get this certification.
 It proves that the HVAC technician has undergone additional training and produces quality work.
-This license is so respected that NATE certified technicians tend to be paid about $10,000 higher per year.

 Benefits of getting an HVAC license

 A license allows you to prove your intelligence, experience, and training to future clients and employers.
-Since licensed HVAC technicians provide higher quality work, they can command higher fees and increase your overall salary..
+Since licensed HVAC technicians provide higher quality work, they can command higher fees and increase your overall salary.

 Having a Mississippi HVAC license also provides you with plenty of freedom.
 You can pick the projects you want to work on.
 Technicians have the independence to set their own schedule, too.